ThunderGemios10/The-Super-Duper-Script-Editor/README.md

 ### Comments

-If you're not sure how you want to word a line, or you just want to leave a note about a reference or something, leave a comment.
+If you're not sure how you want to word a line, or you just want to make a note about a reference or something, leave a comment in the box on the bottom.
+Every line can have its own comment.

 #### References